Artisornis: Taxonomy

 The genus Artisornis was introduced in 1928 by the American ornithologist Herbert Friedmann to accommodate the red-capped forest warbler.
 The name combines the Ancient Greek artēsō meaning "to fasten" with ornis meaning "bird".
+The Handbook of the Birds of the World/BirdLife International taxonomy splits an additional species, the Mozambique forest-warbler (Artisornis sousae), from A. moreaui.
+IOC taxonomy maintains it as a subspecies (A. moreaui sousae).